 There are many fascinating and amazing facts about our World, which many of us forget or are not aware of, and they can be wonderfully amusing and informative about the way we lead our lives.
 On these pages are facts to amaze you about a wide variety of subjects for you to enjoy.
-More amazing items are added regularly.
+More amazing items continue to be added.

 Ernest Hemmingway, wanting to help people who are less fortunate, gave to the Shrine of the Virgin in eastern Cuba, where he lived, the Nobel Prize money he had won for the novel The Old Man and the Sea.
 He said, “You don’t ever have a thing until you give it away.”

 Bananas are curved because they grow towards the sun.
 Bananas go through a process called “negative geotropism.”
 Instead of growing towards the ground, they start growing towards the sun.
 The fruit grows against gravity, which gives the banana its familiar curved shape.

 The famous sculptor Auguste Rodin, wanting to help his fellow countrymen, bequeathed all of his work to his country (France) after he died in 1917.
 Rodin’s son was paid, by France, a small annuity by way of compensation for his lost inheritance.
 “The Thinker” stature by Rodin is on display in Paris.

 Because he felt such an important tool should be public property, the English chemist John Walker never patented his invention, matches.

 Saint Lucia is the only country in the world named after a woman.
 Saint Lucia which in the Caribbean, was discovered by the French after they were shipwrecked on the island in 1660.
 They arrived on December 13th which is the feast day of Saint Lucy, so that is why they named it Saint Lucia!